 Spring Asparagus with Creamy Mustard Sauce

-This Asparagus dish is perfect for all your Spring meals.
 It is the perfect side dish to any protein and goes great with a brunch of Eggs Benedict or Omelettes.
-Spring Asparagus with Creamy Mustard Sauce is a simple sautéed asparagus with butter, salt and pepper.
-The Creamy Mustard Sauce is made with Buttermilk Powder, Mustard and Mayo plus some seasoning and herbs.
+This dish is a simple sautéed asparagus with butter, salt and pepper.

-What Is Buttermilk Powder
+What Is Buttermilk Powder?

-if you haven’t used or even heard of buttermilk powder, you are missing out. it is usually hidden in plain sight at the grocery store in the baking aisle near the powdered milks.
-You can get this big, 1 pound tub on amazon for like fifteen dollars.
-I will link it HERE.
-Use it for lots of things like making salad dressings, sauces, and for baking.
-Much more affordable then buying (and wasting) liquid buttermilk every time a recipe calls for it.
-Here is a link to an article about why you need to use it.
+You can use it for lots of things like making salad dressings, sauces, and for baking.
+It’s much more affordable then buying (and wasting) liquid buttermilk every time a recipe calls for it.
+Here is a link to an article on buttermilk powder about why you need to use it.

-Lastly, this makes a delicious and creamy sauce that is perfect to serve on, or on the side of this simple asparagus dish.
-Additionally, the beauty of this sauce is that it is delicious on this dish, on salads, fish, proteins and other veggies.
-Furthermore, it is delicious on a baked potato or your fried fish sticks!
+It makes a delicious and creamy sauce that is perfect to serve on, or on the side of, this simple asparagus dish.

 Making The Asparagus Tender

-In the full, printable recipe below, I talk about snapping and peeling the asparagus.
-These are two simple steps that make the asparagus more tender.
-Of course, some will say you do not have to do either of these things and if you are confused or not comfortable, skip this step.
-I truly believe it makes the asparagus more delicious.
-Equally important, it will seem like you are wasting some of the asparagus, but usually the part that “snaps” off is a woody part that doesn’t taste good.
+Of course some will say you do not have to do either of these things and if you are confused or not comfortable, skip this step.
+I truly believe, however, that it makes the asparagus more delicious.

 To Snap